 So far we haven’t done anything that actually modifies cluster state, such as the controller manager and scheduler.
-To achieve reliability, we want only one actor modifying state of the cluster, but we also want replicated instances of these actors, in case the machine dies.
+To achieve reliability, we want only one actor modifying the state of the cluster, but we also want replicated instances of these actors, in case the machine dies.
 Lease-lock is used in the API to perform master election (leader-elect flag).

-The scheduler and controller-manager can be configured to communicate using the load balanced IP address of the API servers.
-Regardless of how they are configured, the scheduler and controller-manager will complete the leader election process mentioned above when using the leader-elect flag.
+The scheduler and controller manager can be configured to communicate using the load-balanced IP address of the API servers.
+Regardless of how they are configured, the scheduler and controller manager will complete the leader-election process mentioned above when using the leader-elect flag.

 Fort a fresh cluster: we need to install the kubelet and kube-proxy on each worker node, and set the –apiserver flag to your replicated endpoint.